Internet ID Fraud Complaints

 year from the year before, says the Federal Trade Commission .
 While that's a

-fraction of the 168,000 nationwide reports of ID theft, the growth is alarming
+fraction of the 168,000 nationwide reports of ID theft, the growth is alarm

 as more consumers shop online.